 After you've evicted the problem tenant, it may be simpler for you to turn her debt over to a collection agency rather than hounding her yourself.
 You can sell the debt to an agency outright, or pay it a percentage of the amount it collects from your former tenant.
 Collection agencies are legally barred from using threats or violence, but knowing you've called one in may convince your renter to contact you and offer to settle the debt.

 The most cost-effective way to deal with late payments is to do everything possible to prevent them.
-Make it easy to pay the rent: Requiring that your tenant pay in cash every month or drop off the rent at your office makes it harder for him to comply than simply putting a check in the mail.
+Make it easy to pay the rent: Requiring that your tenant pay in cash every month or drop off the rent at your office makes it harder for him to comply than allowing the renter to set up automatic payment.
 Treat your tenants like business clients, satisfying legitimate complaints quickly and regularly checking that everything's going well.
 If a tenant's in a money crunch, the creditor he likes best may be the one that gets paid first.